RobotecAI/rai/docs/create_robots_whoami.md

 4. Run the `parse_whoami_package`.
 This will process the documentation, building it into a vector database, which is used by RAI agent to reason about its identity.

+> [!IMPORTANT]
-> **NOTE**: Parsing bigger documents might lead to costs.
+> Parsing bigger documents might lead to costs.
 Embedding model can be configured in
 > [config.toml](../config.toml) (`ollama` works locally, see [docs/vendors.md](./vendors.md#ollama)).

 ```shell